 - Consumers are satisfied with access to premium branded goods at more affordable prices, targeting the growing middle class successfully.

-- The membership system and experience of shopping at Costco is effective at fostering consumer loyalty and cultivating habitual shopping.
+- Costco’s membership system and its shopping experience are effective at fostering consumer loyalty and cultivating habitual shopping.

-- Cooperation with e-commerce platforms helped Costco in China to expand their influence and reputability in the Chinese market, especially after the impact of the Covid-19 outbreak.
+- Cooperation with e-commerce platforms helped Costco in China to expand its influence and reputation in the Chinese market, especially due to the impact of the Zero-COVID lockdowns.